BendingSpoons/katana-swift/README.md

 We use a lot of open source projects ourselves and we wanted to give something back to the community, hoping you will find this useful and possibly contribute. ❤️

+## State of the project

+We wrote several successful applications using the layer that `Katana` and `Tempura` provide.
+We still think that their approach is really a good one for medium-sized applications but, as our app grows, it becomes increasingly important to have a more modular architecture.
+For this reason, we have migrated our applications to use [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).

 ## Overview

 Your entire app `State` is defined in a single struct, all the relevant application information should be placed here.